BlackcoinDev/devassist/docs/MANUAL.md

 This AI Assistant is designed to be **Local, Private, and Agency-Driven**.
 - **Local**: It runs on your machine using local models (via LM Studio/Ollama) or API keys you control.
-- **Private**: All your conversations and learned knowledge are stored locally in SQLite and ChromaDB.
+- **Private**: Your conversations are stored locally in SQLite.
+Learned knowledge and memories are stored securely on your ChromaDB server.
 - **Agency-Driven**: The AI isn't just a chatbot; it has "hands" (tools) to read files, browse the web, and manage its own memory.

 ---